 - Only qualified technicians should install and service the appliance.
-For assistance finding a qualified technician, please visit our Service Company Locator at truemfg.com/support/ service-locator. - Turn off and lockout all utilities (gas, electric, water) according to approved practices during maintenance or servicing.
+For assistance locating a refrigeration service technician in your area for installation, servicing or maintenance, please visit our Service Company Locator at truemfg.com/support/service-locator. - Turn off and lockout all utilities (gas, electric, water) according to approved practices during maintenance or servicing.